The Most Effective Follow Ups for Nonprofit Events and Campaigns

 The good news is that surveys can usually be prepared beforehand and be scheduled to go out the day after a campaign ends.
 You can send a survey along with your initial thank you email, or you can include it in a later email reporting the campaign’s success to donors.
 To take advantage of a captive audience, small nonprofits can ask people attending an event to fill out a short survey before they leave.
 Your goal with the survey is to find out what your donors enjoyed (and want to see again) and if any part of the campaign left them dissatisfied.
 This gives you direction in planning future fundraisers.

 And in the same way you should extend your gratitude to volunteers and other supporters, you should also invite their feedback.
 They may have noticed something you didn’t.
-Here are a few good questions to ask volunteers:
+When it comes to your volunteers, follow up after fundraising by asking these questions:

 • Did your training prepare you to perform the tasks expected of you?